veverkap/copilot101-hubber/slides.md

 # Some Limitations of GitHub Copilot

-- GitHub copilot != Compiler
+- GitHub Copilot != Compiler
 - The AI cannot read your mind
 - The AI is not a replacement for good coding practices